ozyurtf/continual-learning/README.md

 **Note**: The objective of this project is to develop a model that jointly predicts future video frames and motion (optical flow) in a sequential manner from the same hidden state, and answers user questions regarding the events observed during the video.

 Currently, the models are cheating.
 They memorize the past frame(s) and optical flow(s) and show those as the prediction of the next video frame(s) and optical flow(s).
-I am currently working to fix that issue.
+I am working on to fix that issue.

 ## Next Frame(s) Prediction